-We offer 4 categories of vehicles – all of which are specially equipped or modified to handle any 4×4 terrain.
+We offer 4 categories of vehicles, provided by our sister company ÍSAK 4×4 Rental.
+All the vehicles are specially equipped or modified to handle any 4×4 terrain.

 Overland – Land Rover Defender, Toyota Land Cruiser 76 series or similar